 How to Determine a Device's Power Requirements

-It isn’t difficult to figure out how much electricity is required to run different devices.
-For the most part, you won’t need to do more than consult the manufacturer’s instructions.
+If the last section left you scratching your head wondering exactly how you're supposed to know any of these numbers, fear not.
+For the most part, you won't need to do more than consult the manufacturer's instructions.
 Another good place to look for wattage specs?
-The tags that are often attached to a device’s power cord.
-And if all else fails, a quick call to the product’s manufacturer should clear up any questions.
+The tags that are often attached to a device's power cord.
+And if all else fails, a quick call to the product's manufacturer should clear up any questions.
+Or, you know, Google it on the internet.
+We do live in the future, after all.
+Just make sure your source is reputable, preferably the manufacturer.

 A few things to know before you plug in: